The experts in boutique travel To Peru and South America

 December 18, 2023 by Mikey

-Travelers often ask about the best Galapagos Islands to visit.
-There is no wrong way to visit the Galapagos.
-Each of the 14 visitable islands has its own unique attractions and activities.
-They all enjoy a mild climate year-round, meaning there is never a bad time to visit either.
-This list focuses on presenting the top attractions, activities, and wildlife on the 11 most popular islands.
-Additionally, you will find some basic facts and practical information.
-This is especially important when deciding whether to take a cruise or opt for an island hopping package.
+The Galapagos Islands are an absolute natural paradise, and one might ask what the best way is to explore these jewels.
+Well, fortunately, there is no wrong way to visit the Galapagos!
+Each of the 14 visitable islands has its own unique attractions and activities, and they all enjoy a mild climate year-round, meaning there is never a bad time to visit either.
+While there is no wrong way or bad time to visit, below we will focus on presenting the 11 most popular islands, along with their top attractions, activities, and wildlife.
+Additionally, you will find some basic facts and practical information, which is especially important when deciding whether to take a Galapagos cruise or opt for an island-hopping package.

 A map of the Galapagos Islands